definitelynotlegaladvice/archive/README.md

 So if you close this ticket, I'll just keep opening new ones until:
 1. Silvergate and Facebook confirm who are the owners
-1. They confirm the Apache license is available to you.
+1. The owner confirms the Apache license is available to you.
 1. Update your copyright notices.
 1. Update the Apache license to the rightful licensor
 1. Properly issue Apache notices of adaptations.
-1. Write a blog post detailing all the above,, and pay special notice to who paid for the bulk of the work (not your engineers, they did work for hire).
+1. Write a blog post detailing all the above, with a fat paragraph on who paid for the bulk of the work (not your engineers, they did work for hire).

 Before I sign off… some levity.
 Savor it.